MagdalenaGoranova/vegan-recipes-app/README.md

 Every registered user has a profile page.
 Users are able to see their own profile page and edit it as well as other users profile pages which will include their recipes.

-There is currently no data displayed in the website from the server but data can be created following the above steps.
+To test the application: There is currently hardcoded data for demonstation of how the website looks and works.
+User can also login with 2 test account: peter@abv.bg or george.abv.bg